 Ms. Alonzo earned her B.A. in business economics with an emphasis in accounting at the University of California, Santa Barbara.

-Janet currently serves as the interim vice president for Student Affairs TCCS.
+Janet currently serves as the vice president for Student Affairs TCCS.
 Previously, she served as Princeton University’s first vice president for campus life, with responsibility for athletics, religious life, university health services, the Office of the Dean of Undergraduate Students, Frist Campus Center, the Pace Center for Civic Engagement.
 At Princeton, she advocated for undergraduate and graduate students through her work on cultural issues including health and well-being, diversity and inclusion, equity of experience, and residential life.

 She served as vice president for student affairs at Duke University, and as dean of the college at Swarthmore College.
 Earlier in her career, she was associate dean and founding director of the Supportive Services Program at Earlham College in Indiana.